Santoña Guided Tour

-We'll also take in the Plaza de Toros bullring, very close to the charming port and the bustling Fish Market.
+We'll also see the famous Plaza de Toros de Santoña, the bullring located very close to the port and the Lonja de Pescado.
 The last point of the tour will be the fishing port, where we'll learn all about the town's long-running fishing tradition and the importance of this sector in the local economy, whose most important product is the famous Cantabrian anchovy.

 We'll enter the port to visit its auction room, where the fresh fish that enters directly from the port is traded.
 This point is where the tour will end.